 #6 Cult of the Maybes

 One of my original reasons for staying on Facebook was for Invites to events.
 In my world, there are only two ways to RSVP to an event.
 Yes or No. Maybe means No. Always.
 Facebook has Yes and No options, but they also have “Is Interested”, which is code for Maybe, which is code for No.

-I’m certain I’ll miss a few cool events, but the reality is most people that say they are “Interested” an event aren’t going anywhere.
+I’m certain I’ll miss a few cool events, but the reality is most people that say they are “Interested” in an event aren’t going anywhere.
 Clicking they are Interested makes them feel better without actually having to commit to anything.
 And before that event arrives, they will be clicking “Interested” to other events.

 My Meetup group the Coffee Club of Seattle doesn’t tolerate Maybes or No Shows.
 We get almost 100% to every Meetup and have for 12+ years.
 Over 1,200 events so far.
 We are not on Facebook, obviously.

-Other people get more upset with Facebook on Privacy than me.
-I never trusted them to begin with, so I never shared anything on the network that I would not feel comfortable sharing with every person on the planet.
+Other people get more upset with Facebook on Privacy than I. I never trusted them to begin with, so I never shared anything on the network that I would not feel comfortable sharing with every person on the planet.

 But, I missed something.
 By making my list of friends Public, bad actors could create fake accounts and use social engineering to fool someone I know.
 I corrected that setting a few months ago, but it got me thinking about other things I might be missing that I haven’t thought about.

 #8 So Slow